rtrppl/orgrr/readme.md

 - **orgrr-show-related-notes** will show all related notes in a buffer ([more on orgrr-show-related-notes](#orgrr-show-related-notes)).
 For the underlying concept of "relationship", see [orgrr-related-notes](#orgrr-related-notes).

 - **orgrr-search** and **orgrr-global-search** use ripgrep to either search the local container or all containers for a specified term.
 Regex is welcome.

 - **orgrr-add-to-project** and **orgrr-open-project** are for note management and quick access to a limited number of notes.

 ## Changelog

+**0.9.7**
+- An optional search query can now be passed to orgrr-search

 **0.9.6**
 - Adds orgrr-search